blytkerchan/blytkerchan.github.io/_posts/2009-10-14-1-hello-world.markdown

-<blockquote>#### Implementation
+#### Implementation

->
->
-When the standard that defines C++ talks about an implementation, it means the same thing as we generally mean by a combination of the pre-processor, the compiler and the rest of the building machinery, the standard library and the services provided by the run-time library and operating system.</blockquote>
+When the standard that defines C++ talks about an implementation, it means the same thing as we generally mean by a combination of the pre-processor, the compiler and the rest of the building machinery, the standard library and the services provided by the run-time library and operating system.